OutSystems/docs-product/src/managing-the-applications-lifecycle/deploy-applications/deploy-an-application.md

 ### Deploying a mobile app that already generates a package

-If you're deploying a mobile app that is already [configured to generate the mobile app package](<../../deliver-mobile/generate-distribute-mobile-app/intro.md>),  some changes you make in your application might cause the generation of a new application package.
+If you're deploying a mobile app that's already [configured to generate the mobile app package](<../../deliver-mobile/generate-distribute-mobile-app/intro.md>),  some changes you make in your application might cause the generation of a new application package.
 For example, changing the icon or the main color of the application.
 [Check here](../../deliver-mobile/mobile-app-update-scenarios.md#situations-when-the-user-must-install-a-new-build) for all the situations that require users to install a new application package.

 ## Deploying to a different target environment { #change-target-environment }